Ritz Brothers

-The Ritz Brothers were an American family comedy act who performed extensively on stage, in nightclubs and in films from 1925 to the late 1960s.
+The Ritz Brothers were an American family comedy act consisting of brothers Al (1901–1965), Jimmy (1904–1985), and Harry Ritz (1907–1986) who performed extensively on stage, in nightclubs and in films from 1925 to the late 1970s.
 A fourth brother, George, acted as their manager.

 Early life

-The four brothers were born in Newark, New Jersey to Austrian Jewish haberdasher Max Joachim (pronounced "jo-ACK-him") and his wife Pauline.
+The four brothers were born in Newark, New Jersey to Austrian Jewish haberdasher Max Joachim and his wife Pauline.
 They also had a sister Gertrude.

-Harry explained on a Joe Franklin TV interview) that the eldest brother Al, a vaudeville dancer, adopted a new professional name after he saw the name "Ritz" on the side of a laundry truck.
+Harry explained on a Joe Franklin TV interview that the family name was pronounced "joe-ACK-him", and that eldest brother Al, a vaudeville dancer, adopted a new professional name after he saw the name "Ritz" on the side of a laundry truck.
 Jimmy and Harry followed suit when the brothers formed a team.
 The Ritzes emphasized precision dancing in their act, and added comedy material as they went along.
 By the early 1930s they were stage headliners.